Officials eye exploitation of Twitter, microblogs for intelligence

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Building the Magic Eight Ball".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Building the Magic Eight Ball".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.